-Your family can also encompass your cousins, aunts, uncles, grandparents, in-laws, and pets; your close friends; and humanity at large, like poet Maya Angelou tells us in her poem “Human Family” that we are all more alike than different.
+Your family can also encompass your cousins, aunts, uncles, grandparents, in-laws, and pets; your close friends; and humanity at large, like poet Maya Angelou writes in her poem “Human Family” that we are all more alike than different.

 Different poets across generations have tried to express the unconditional love that family members share and define what it is like to be in a family.
 In this post, we bring you some of the best poems about family.

 1. The Stick-Together Families